Ohohcakester/gdg-sfml-workshop/README.md

 **M2: Xcode [Recommended]**

 The recommended way for setting up SFML on a Mac.
-Follow the instructions on the website. (edited)
+Follow the instructions on the [SFML tutorial](http://www.sfml-dev.org/tutorials/2.3/start-osx.php).

 ## Linux